The-Build-Master/DevOps-Course-Starter/README.md

 It should also be possible to start 'Git bash' in the root folder of the workspace and running poetry run pytest or poetry run pytest path/to/test_file.
 In the latter case only a subset of all the tests maybe performed rather than a 'full' set.

+Module-4

+1. Check that it is possible to connect from the Local Host to the Control Node using 'ssh USERNAME@Control-IP-Address'
+2. On the local host use 'ssh-keygen' to create a SSH key pair if required.
+3. Then use 'ssh-copy-id USERNAME@Control-IP-Address' to allow ssh communication between the Local Host and the Control Node without the need of a password.
+4. Connect the Local Host to the Control Node using 'ssh' and confirm that Ansible is install using 'Ansible --version'.
+5. Install Ansible if necessary using 'sudo pip install ansible'.
+6. Check that it is possible to connect from the Control Node to the Managed Node using 'ssh USERNAME@Managed-IP-Address'.
+7. 'Exit' from the Managed Node to the Control Node.
+8. On the Control Node use 'ssh-keygen' to create a SSH key pair.
+9. Then use 'ssh-copy-id USERNAME@Managed-IP-Address' to allow ssh connection to the Control Node to the Managed Node without the need of a password.
+10. Get copies of the 'my-ansible-inventory' and 'my-ansible-playbook.yml' files from the GIT repository to the Local Host.
+11. Check that the IP Address in the 'my-ansible-inventory' matches the Managed Node and modify if necessary.
+12. Using a suitable utility such as 'scp' copy these files to the Control Node where the destination path will be '/home/USERNAME'
+13. Connect to the Control Node if necessary
+14. On the Control Node run the following command 'ansible-playbook my-ansible-playbook.yml -i my-ansible-inventory'
+15. Upon request enter the Trello API Key to be used.
+16. Upon request enter the Trello API Token to be used
+17. This should install and configure all the items needed to complete the deployment to the Managed Node
+18. Check for and resolve any errors reported
+19. On the Local Host confirm that the application is running by browsing to 'http://Managed-IP-Address:5000/'